1 Educate Yourself About Small Business Taxes

 # 17 Save Money for Taxes

 You do not want to get caught with your pants down at tax time with no money to pay your tax bills.
+Uncle Sam won’t let you off of the hook that easily.
 That means you need to save money throughout the year.
 Follow this advice and you should be set.

 At the end of the day YOU have the responsibility to be smart with your money!
 As a network marketer and business owner, you must manage your cash flow and money in your network marketing business with care, so your business never goes bankrupt.
 Following the MLM Money Tips mentioned above is a good starting point to do that.

 What are your thoughts?
-What do you do to manage the cash flow and money in your MLM Business?
+What are your best tips on managing the money and cash flow in your MLM Business?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.